itamaro/my-setup/README.md

-# my-setup
+# My Setup

-Repository for documenting and tracking my compute setup, and simplify setting up new machines
+Repository for documenting and tracking my compute setup, and simplify setting up new machines.